Depression, Irritability, And Mood: Understanding The Connections

 Some people experience depression as a long period of disinterest or apathy.
 For these individuals, depression can reduce their ability to enjoy activities, experience pleasure, and form connections.
 For others, depression may cycle between fury, guilt, sadness, and apathy.
 A mix of emotional upset may be a common manifestation of depression and could be a sign of co-occurring conditions, as well.

 It may be helpful to note that people with depression can still experience many natural human emotions, including joy, guilt, anger, shame, love, excitement, and sadness.
 However, positive emotions may occur less often if they arise.
 If you experience an emotional response to a situation where your response fits the facts, it may not be a sign of depression.
-For example, someone yelling at you in a store without reason may cause you to feel angry or fearful.
+For example, someone yelling at you in a store without reason may cause you to be angry or fearful.
 However, if these emotions are prolonged and come on without apparent cause or are more severe than warranted, it could be a sign of depression.

 How is depression treated?